Scheer makes play for reworked federation in bid to thwart rise of Bloc - Energeticcity.ca

-The federation must be reimagined for the 21st century, Scheer said as he made a direct pitch to Quebec voters, who polls suggest are increasingly voting for the separatist Bloc Quebecois.
+The federation must be reimagined for the 21st century, Scheer said as he made a direct pitch to Quebec voters, who polls suggest are increasingly supporting the separatist Bloc Quebecois.

 Scheer quoted Sir John A. Macdonald, Canada’s first prime minister, as saying that “everything is to be gained by union, and everything to be lost by disunion.”